 Sit down with key staff to review—or develop—your messaging template, and attendant materials.
 If there are no changes to messaging, the review process reinforces template messaging in the minds of the key staff who need to be deploying these messages with clarity and regularity.
 The process also engenders a culture of buy-in and participation among employees.
 Often, however, an organization will need to make slight changes to messaging.
 Year-over-year, programs, the operating environment, leadership, influence and efficacy, and other factors affecting an organization change.
 These changes need to be reflected in the organization’s messaging template.
 These sorts of changes are small and minor updates, not a complete rebranding process or change in organizational identity.
 Mission, vision, about, and value statements must remain constant, save for a complete organizational identity overhaul (if that’s in order, save it for spring or summer and consider enlisting the help of outside counsel).

 It’s my personal and professional goal to strengthen civil society by helping purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
 Please let me know if and how I can be of help to you.
 Feel free to shoot me an email at firstname.lastname@example.org or check out our services online at AmericanPhilanthropic.com.
-We also have ongoing fundraising seminars and events throughout the year.
+We also have ongoing fundraising trainings throughout the year.